What is yoga therapy?

 Licensed therapists must meet the following criteria: masters degree or higher from an accredited university, supervised clinical experience, and minimum continuing education hours per licensing period.
 They are regulated by a State Licensing Board and recognized as qualified healthcare providers.
 Therapists may assess, diagnose, and treat mental and emotional health.
 They may work within systems or independently.

 Coaches may have certification from a professional organization.
 They work independently, and they are not qualified to diagnose or treat disease.

 Both therapists and coaches may offer clients time and space to process experiences.
 Either one may suggest strategies to help optimize well-being.

 Therapy is a better option when the severity or duration of a difficult experience is interfering with your ability to function and/or grow.
 Coaching may be a good option if you’re looking to enhance an otherwise stable system.

 Our Founder, Margi Clifford, is a licensed therapist who also offers wellness coaching.
 Wellness coaching is best for clients whose mental health needs are stable – or already being addressed – but would like help finding optimum health through a personalized wellness routine.

 What if I’m not flexible?

-Yoga is a way to help develop flexibility.
+Yoga and yoga therapy are ways to help develop flexibility.
 Avoiding yoga because you’re not flexible is like avoiding a shower because you’re dirty!
 We’ll help you modify yoga poses to fit your needs so you’ll never be in a position that’s uncomfortable or painful.
 With consistent practice, your flexibility will increase along with your balance, strength, and confidence.